What should I pack when moving to Ecuador?

 We asked people living in Ecuador to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "We arrived here over a decade ago.
 A codicil: We are much traveled and have had homes in many countries over the last 60 years.
 We have learned not to cling to the stuff we grew familiar with in the last places.
 That is analogous to gathering barnacles.
 It is a horrible hassle dragging lifestyle items unfound in your new home with you from someplace else.
 It is ultimately cheaper to buy locally as 95% of items cost less in Ecuador and come with a usable warranty and local repair know how.
 I feel bad for people that try to drag everything along with them.
 When we arrived, then some IT items cost double.
 But we have learned to keep checking as this world is changing FAST.
 They have become cheaper every year and now are MAYBE 10% more expensive.
 Everything else is also, relatively, much cheaper and with the trade agreements with Europe and China there is a greater availability and options in many areas.
 For example, we chose the styling for our living room set (easy chair, love seat & sofa) and picked the cloth from 100s and had it all made for 1050$ in 10 days.
 Can that be done in your present home?
 Appliances are the same - many now being made in Ecuador or South America.
 (If there is option in this area, buy something with mechanical rather than digital controls).
 Even if you buy an American brand name, it is likely a bitsa made in from iffy parts outside of the US.
-You will save a fortune buying non-West products. and have less misery," remarked another expat in Cuenca, Ecuador.
+You will save a fortune buying non-West products. and have less misery," commented one expat who made the move to Cuenca, Ecuador.

 Get Quote